MKLab-ITI/image-verification-corpus/README.md

 C. Boididou, S. Papadopoulos, Y. Kompatsiaris, S. Schifferes, N. Newman.
 Challenges of Computational Verification in Social Media.
 In Proceedings of SNOW II: Social News on the Web workshop, WWW'14 Companion.

 The mediaeval2015 folder contains the version of the dataset provided for the Verifying Multimedia Use task in the context of MediaEval Workshop 2015.
+In folders devset and testset, you will find the tweet data shared for training and testing respectively.
+When organizing this task, we have also shared for each dataset's tweets, some features based on tweet and user characteristics and some forensic ones for the images which are associated with the tweets.